-- E. A mix of housing types and sizes is encouraged within each development, to provide variety in shapes and styles (rather than uniform, "off the shelf" house types) and to provide a mix of tenures. - F. The height of dwellings, away from High Street, should not be more than 2 storeys. - G. The design of dwellings should not be limited to traditional house styles, although designs should respect their context and the use of locally appropriate materials is preferred.
-Where styles are not traditional, they will need to demonstrate exceptional innovative design or excellence in environmental sustainability (see Paragraph 55 of the NPPF) - H. The construction of dwellings should demonstrate consideration of energy conservation.
-Resource efficiency measures such as water butts fed from roofs and sustainable low carbon technologies such as solar panels are encouraged where these do not adversely affect the character and appearance of the historic environment in the Conservation Area. - I. Away from High Street, dwellings should have front gardens and be of sufficient size that shrubs and small trees can be planted.
+- A. A mix of housing types and sizes is encouraged within each development, to provide variety in shapes and styles (rather than uniform, "off the shelf" house types). - B. The height of dwellings, away from the High Street, should not be more than 2 storeys. - C. The design of dwellings should not be limited to traditional house styles, although designs should respect their context and the use of locally appropriate materials is preferred. - D. Resource efficiency measures such as water butts fed from roofs and sustainable low carbon technologies such as solar panels are encouraged where these do not adversely affect the character and appearance of the historic environment in the Conservation Area. - E. Away from the High Street, dwellings should have front gardens.